· 26 min read ·

 Is $8,500 worth it

 I don’t know yet.
-Ask me after the install.
+Ask me once real miles are on it.

-What I can say right now: this isn’t just a nicer shock.
-It’s a different category of product.
-Four internal bypass shocks plus an entire electronic control system (ECU, IMU, CAN sensor, mode selector, wiring, app) that adjusts all four corners independently, hundreds of times per second, based on what the terrain and your driving are actually doing in that moment.
+What I can say: this isn’t just a nicer shock, it’s a different category of product.
+Four internal bypass shocks plus a full electronic control system that adjusts every corner on its own, hundreds of times a second, off what the terrain and your inputs are actually doing.

 For a Tacoma that only sees pavement, it’s a tough sell.
-For a truck that transitions between highway, gravel, rock, and sand in a single day, the math gets interesting.
-My Trailhunter is on 74Weld portal axles and 37-inch Toyo RT Pros.
-It goes places.
-Performance is the priority, not aesthetics.
-That’s why I’m spending my own money to find out if this thing is real.
+For a truck that crosses highway, gravel, rock, and sand in one day, the math gets interesting.
+My Trailhunter rides on 74Weld portal axles and 37-inch Toyo RT Pros.
+Performance is the priority, not looks.
+That’s why I’m spending my own money to find out if it’s real.

 What’s next

 This is part one.
-Understanding the system before it goes on the truck.
+Understanding the system before it went on the truck.

-Part two is the install.
-SDHQ is handling it and documenting the process.
+Part two is the install writeup.
+SDHQ handled the work and documented the process.
 I’ve worked with them on this build, and they’re the right shop for a job that involves portal axles, Live Valve electronics, and a hybrid powertrain all on the same truck.
 Real photos, real torque specs, real problems if they come up.

 Part three is the review.
 On-trail data.
 Highway comfort before and after.
 How Live Valve behaves on portals, which nobody has tested.
 Washboard at speed.
 Rock crawling at idle.
-And an honest answer to whether $8,500 changed anything that matters.
+And an honest answer to whether $8,500 actually changed how the truck drives.

 I’ll update this article if any technical details change once the install manual ships.
 Right now, Fox’s YouTube videos are the only official Tacoma-specific documentation available.

 All technical details in this article are sourced from Fox’s official install videos: Shock Install and Hybrid Electrical Install.
 Full credit to Fox for making these public.
-Pricing and specs from ridefox.com.
+Pricing ($8,495.95 MSRP, 2-3 inch lift) and specs from ridefox.com.
+Photos of my truck were shot by the crew at SDHQ Off Road during the July 2026 install.
 I paid for everything myself and have no affiliation with Fox.